Among Japan's many ingenious inventions, capsule hotels probably have received the most attention worldwide.

 All Nine Hours capsules are designed and produced in the same style.

 A cozy working corner with a view of the Tokyo Tower?
 You got it!

 The capsule hotel offers a 360-degree panoramic lounge on its top floor, with breathtaking city views.

-In Nagoya, the capital of Japan’s Aichi Prefecture, 9 Hours has its own industrial-style tower with a rooftop terrace consisting of a lounge and open terrace exclusive to guests.
+In Nagoya, the capital of Japan’s Aichi Prefecture, 9 Hours has its own industrial-style tower with a rooftop terrace consisting of a lounge and an open terrace exclusive to guests.

 It feels more like a top-of-the-range boutique hotel than any of the original capsule hotels in the country.

 Despite the size of the pods, the layover rooms are versatile thanks to some clever features.
-The bed for example can be adjusted from an upright couch to a fully flat sleeping place.
+The bed, for example, can be adjusted from an upright couch to a fully flat sleeping place.